Wills & Probate Law

 Bank Solicitors offers a caring and sympathetic service for administering estates.

-To get help from us simply contact the office and talk to an experienced solicitor who can guide and advise you.
+To get help from us simply contact the office (Tel: 01527 892949) and talk to an experienced solicitor who can guide and advise you.
 This initial advice is completely free and is to help you decide what to do and whether you wish to instruct us to deal with the administration of the estate, for which we will be pleased to give a quotation for costs.

 Lasting Power of Attorney (LPA)